Logarithm-Labs/managed_basis/overview.md

   2. Victim deposits 199,999,999 assets and receives `199,999,999 * (0 + 1) / (100,000 + 1) = 1,999` shares.
   3. Operator utilizes all assets.
   4. Attacker transfers 1 asset to the Vault.
-  5. Victim’s redemption request fails due to incorrect share calculations resulting in none-zero 1 shares to withdraw immediately utilizing the idle assets in the Vault.
+  5. Victim's redemption request fails due to incorrect share calculations resulting in none-zero 1 shares to withdraw immediately utilizing the idle assets in the Vault.
 The calculated asset amount to withdraw immediately becomes `1 * 200,100,000 / 1,999 = 100,100` which is bigger than 1.
 - **Fix:**
   1. Modified rounding calculation of `LogarithmVault.maxRedeem` from ceil to floor.
   2. Changed the logic of `LogarithmVault.requestRedeem` from share-based to asset-based.